-2.4 Keywords
+2.7 Keywords

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [2].
+This specification does not distinguish blocks of informative comments and normative requirements.
+Therefore, for the sake of clarity, note that lower case instances of must, should, etc. do not indicate normative requirements.

-2.5 API Naming Conventions
+2.8 Abstract API Naming Conventions

-To avoid name conflicts, all identifiers in the IF-IMV API have a name that begins with "TNC".
+To avoid name conflicts, all identifiers in the IF-IMV Abstract API have a name that begins with "TNC".
+Note that this only pertains to the IF-IMC Abstract API.
+Since Java includes good support for scoped names, the Java Platform Binding often omits this prefix.

-Functions described in this document that are to be implemented by an IMV have a name that begins with " $TNC_IMV$ ".
+Functions described in this document that are to be implemented by an IMV have a name that begins with "TNC_IMV".
 This prefix is followed by words describing the operation performed by the function.